cjdbarlow/Part-One/medical-gas-supply.md

 * Result in an accumulation of argon when used at low flows on a circle system
 * Require continuous power
 * Fire and explosion risk

+##Safety in Medical Gas Supply
+Many systems exist to ensure safety:
+* Colour coding of cylinders and hoses
+    * Oxygen is white
+    * Air is black
+    * Nitrous oxide is blue
+* Labelling of connections
+* The **pin index system**
+Used to prevent the wrong gas yoke being connected to a cylinder
+    * Pins protrude from the back of the yoke
+    * Holes exist on the valve block
+    * Pins and holes must line up for the cylinder to be connected
+    * There are six positions, divided into two groups of three
+    Common combinations include:
+        * Oxygen: 2-5
+        * Air: 1-5
+        * Nitrous oxide: 3-5
+* **Non-Interchangeable Screw Thread** (NIST)
+Used when connecting pipeline gases.
+    * NIST connectors have a probe and a nut
+    * Probe diameter is gas-specific, preventing the wrong gas from being connected

 ---
 ##References